Healed From Sin

 A Sermon on Jeremiah 17:14-15Read more

-Are you a Christian?
-How do you know that you are a Christian?
-In this sermon on Jeremiah 17:14-15, Dr. Martyn Lloyd-Jones addresses the topic of assurance and provides tests of faith for believers to examine themselves.
-He elaborates that a Christian understands himself to be not, primarily, a good person but instead a forgiven person.
-Moreover, the Christian knows that he does not merely do wrong things, but that the root of the issue is that he is diseased to the core and needs more than moral reform in order to free himself.
-In fact, what every man needs is not behavioral change, but heart surgery!
-Additionally, he knows that he cannot do this surgery himself; he needs God to do the work in his heart.
-The Christian confesses that he is a sinner in need of a Savior.
-Therefore if you are a believer, then your only hope and boast are in God.
-The one who can fix our heart is the only one who is worthy of our worship!
-Examine your own heart.
-Have you been made new?
-Do you have new desires?
-The world cannot diagnose your problem.
-God can both diagnose and heal you!
+How does one know that they are a Christian?
+In this sermon on Jeremiah 17:14–15 titled “Healed From Sin,” Dr. Martyn Lloyd-Jones addresses the topic of assurance and provides tests of faith for believers to examine themselves.
+He elaborates that a Christian understands themselves to be not, primarily, a good person but instead a forgiven person.
+Moreover, the Christian knows that they do not merely do wrong things, but that the root of the issue is that they are diseased to the core and need more than moral reform in order to be free.
+In fact, what everyone needs is not behavioral change, but heart surgery.
+Additionally, they knows that they cannot do this surgery themselves; they need God to do the work in their heart.
+The Christian confesses that they are a sinner in need of a Savior.
+Therefore if one is a believer, then their only hope and boast are in God.
+The one who can fix the heart is the only one who is worthy of worship.

 Additional Scripture Translations

 14Heal me, Lord, and I will be healed;

 For You are my praise.